Cognition and Speech Therapy

 Example: [Client] will complete divided attention tasks, related to their profession, with 85% accuracy.

-There you have it!
-An example using our Goal Writing Formula containing the DO + CONDITION + CRITERION (don’t forget to think about consistency!) for increasing communication skills for services targeting cognitive skill areas.
+There you have it - an example using our Goal Writing Formula containing the DO + CONDITION + CRITERION statements for targeting cognitive-communicative skill areas.

 Cognition Goal Bank